 When you take out your home insurance policy, you may see a “loss payee clause” listed.
 This means that both you and the lender receive reimbursement for any damage caused when you file a claim.
 This helps to protect your lender’s stake in your property if damage occurs.

 In most cases, a lender requires you to insure your home up to the rebuilding value.
 This amount is usually determined by the insurance company using a specialized tool and the specific details of our house.
 However, mortgage lender requirements can vary, so be sure to talk with your lender to understand what kind of coverage you need to have.

 Other reasons you need homeowners insurance

 On top of your lender being financially protected by a homeowners insurance policy, you get a lot of protection as well.
 In fact, there are four key areas of financial protection included in a standard home insurance policy.

-Personal property.
-In addition to the actual building, homeowners insurance also covers your belongings inside.
-This even includes items stolen from your home.
-You’ll be covered up to a certain amount and may need a policy rider for items with high values (like jewelry or electronics).
+- Personal property: Homeowners insurance also covers your belongings.
+If items are damaged in a covered loss, you’ll be covered up to a certain amount.
+You may need a policy rider for items with high values, like jewelry or electronics.

-Personal liability.
-If someone ever gets injured on your property, you could be sued to cover their medical expenses.
-Your homeowners insurance offers personal liability coverage, which will pay the costs you’re found responsible for.
+- Personal liability: If someone is injured on your property, you could be sued to cover their medical expenses.
+Your homeowners insurance offers personal liability coverage, which pays if you’re found responsible for guest injuries.
 It also applies to damage to someone’s property that happens at your home.